jonashao/next-kotlin/README.md

 # next-kotlin
-Kotlin version of [Next music player](https://github.com/jonashao/next) *Welcome to join and contribute.*
+Kotlin version of [Next music player](https://github.com/jonashao/next)

+*Welcome to join and contribute.*

-This is an extremely simple music player, only let user to swipe to skip , or pause and start playing music.
+This is an extremely simple music player, only letting user to swipe to skip , or pause and start playing music.
+And, It super saves power, compared to wechat and facebook, its power consumption can be ignored.

 It might be a good example for learning Kotlin, android music player, mvp framework, dagger and Realm, since it's simple and clean.